Andresp08/Quiosco-App/README.md

 ## Welcome! 👋

-## This is a dinamic project using NextJs by Vercel, Tailwind Css, for user interface design, Prisma as Database service and more.
+## This is a dinamic project using NextJs by Vercel, Tailwind Css for user interface design, Prisma as Database service and more.

 ### This project contains: